Opuntia zuniensis

 What is Opuntia zuniensis?

-Opuntia zuniensis is a handsome, prickly pear cactus found in Arizona, New Mexico, southern Utah, and perhaps southwestern Colorado.
+Opuntia zuniensis is a handsome, prickly pear cactus found in Arizona, New Mexico, southern Utah, southern Texas, and perhaps southwestern Colorado.
 It has been lumped together with O. phaeacantha, O. tortispina, or O. camanchica.
+But it is a distinct species and where it occurs with those species, intermediates (hybrids) are not produced.

 Details

-Flowers are generally medium or light yellow without red but may become light orangish late in the day or on day two.
-The fruit is light, dull red.
+Flowers are generally medium or light yellow without red but may become light orangish in time.
+The fruit is a light, dull red.
 The rind is greenish and the pulp is colorless.

 Ploidy is unknown.